ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/mouth.md

 !!! note
     This can actually also be solved with BlendShapes.
 But of course there are pros and cons as mentioned in [BlendShapes vs Splines](faceGeneral.md#blendshapes-vs-splines)

+# Post Lip Zipper
+If you are not using spline (or you are using spline but offsetted the pivot groups), then the only way to do a zipper is the *postZipper()* function.
+This creates another skinCluster with the **__ZIPPER** suffix.